jpanther/congo/README.md

 As new releases are posted, you can update the theme using Hugo.
 Simply run `hugo mod get -u` from your project directory and the theme will automatically update to the latest release.

-Detailed [update instructions](https://jpanther.github.io/congo/docs/installation/#installing-updates) are avaiable in the docs.
+Detailed [update instructions](https://jpanther.github.io/congo/docs/installation/#installing-updates) are available in the docs.

 ---